codeforequity-at/botium-utterances/README.md

 A technology-independent collection of sample utterances every chatbot should support, available for various languages.

-The library is composed of a bunch of simple plain text files:
+The library is composed of a bunch of simple plain text files, the syntax description can be found [here in the Botium Wiki](https://github.com/codeforequity-at/botium-core/wiki/Botium-Scripting)
-* First line contains a "reference code" for the utterances
-* Following lines contain sample utterances

 ## Why this library ?